Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 ## Law Is Code With A Terrible Parser

-The "legacy system" analogy is not only about institutions.
+The "legacy system" analogy also applies to implementation.

 It is also about law itself.